-I have to hand it to the Boston Herald this week with multiple cover stories on transparency issues at the Greenway Conservancy.
-The GC is a private non-profit that leases the Rose F. Kennedy Greenway public parks and is largely funded with taxpayer dollars.
+Transparency issues at the Greenway Conservancy (GC) made multiple cover stories this week at the Boston Herald.
+The GC is a private non-profit that leases the Rose F. Kennedy Greenway public parks and is partially funded with taxpayer dollars.
 There is nothing like an insulting, errant email to motivate a reporter.
 Even the Globe chimed in, sort of, after the State demanded disclosure of Greenway records.

 To NorthEndWaterfront.com readers, this week’s revelations are nothing new.
-I feel a bit vindicated that the concerns reported here for several years are starting to make it to the mainstream news media.
+We have posted about these exact issues for several years that are now starting to make it to the mainstream news media.
 If you search “Greenway Conservancy” on this website, you will many positive stories about the Greenway as well as a steady stream of posts questioning the Conservancy’s governance, transparency, and yes, compensation.
 Let’s review and see how we got here.

-Back at the 2009 Greenway Conservancy (GC) Annual Meeting, I vividly remember being snapped at by the GC’s Board Chair for asking a question about conflicts in the park guidelines that could hurt the public’s interest.
+Back at the 2009 Greenway Conservancy (GC) Annual Meeting, yours truly was chided by the GC’s Board Chair for asking a question about conflicts in the park guidelines that could hurt the public’s interest.
 (See Debating Development & Conflict Issues at the Greenway Conservancy Meeting and What is the Quid Pro Quo Between Developer Chiofaro & the Greenway Conservancy?).

 Shortly thereafter, Executive Director Nancy Brennan came to a North End neighborhood meeting.
 Residents pinged her with many community concerns.
 (See Greenway Conservancy Comes to the Neighborhood.)
 It was then, I penned a piece about how the Greenway was not being integrated into the community.
 (See Greenway Article: What about Neighborhood Parks?)

-The Globe published my letter which was the first time that Nancy Brennan’s compensation was widely published outside of IRS forms.
+The Globe published my letter which was the first time that Nancy Brennan’s compensation was published in the press.
 (See Greenway Needs to Watch Spending.)

 Then came a game changer in July 2010 from State officials who seemed to be increasingly unamused by the Conservancy’s antics.
 The GC’s regulator and funding source distributed a harsh analysis and strong public chiding of the Conservancy budget and transparency issues.
 (See State Demands Greater Accountability From Greenway Conservancy.)
-Surely, I thought, now things would change.
+Surely, we thought, now things will change.

-I started to lose faith after nothing happened.
-I, among others, became unofficially blacklisted by Conservancy personnel who repeatedly dropped me from their distribution lists.
+But, nothing happened.
+NorthEndWaterfront.com, among others, became unofficially blacklisted by Conservancy personnel who repeatedly dropped us from their distribution lists.
 At the same time, the Conservancy’s power appeared to grow because of the money they wielded and the political support behind them.